forem/forem/README.md

 2. `bundle install`
 3. `bin/yarn`
 4. `bin/setup`
-6. Set up your environment variables/secrets with the either of the following two methods:
+6. Set up your environment variables/secrets
-    - A. create a `config/application.yml` file and paste secret keys in it.
-    - B. Use [Torus](http://torus.sh/) to wrap around the whole app.
-Refer to the [wiki](https://github.com/thepracticaldev/dev.to_private/wiki/Torus) if you are interested. *Please bear in mind that usage of Torus is experimental*.
+    - Take a look at `sample_application.yml` to help you create your own  `application.yml` in `config/`.
     - If you are missing `ENV` variables on bootup, `_env_checker.rb` will let you know.
 If you add or remove `ENV` vars to the project, you must also modify this file before they can be merged.

 #### Starting the application